 If a second booster is recommended for you, this is due at least 6 months after your previous dose.
-If you are not considered at risk of severe illness from COVID-19, a two-dose primary course and a booster dose provides very good protection against severe illness from COVID-19.
+If you are not considered at risk of severe illness from COVID-19, a two-dose primary course and a booster dose provide very good protection against severe illness from COVID-19.

 You can book an appointment for a booster dose through Book My Vaccine, or by calling the COVID Vaccination Healthline on 0800 28 29 26 (8am to 8pm, 7 days a week).

 The Pfizer vaccine remains the preferred COVID-19 vaccine for use in New Zealand, reflecting its excellent safety and effectiveness profile.
 For adults aged 18 and above who wish to have a different COVID-19 vaccine option, Novavax is available as a second booster at least 6 months after the first booster.

 To keep your immunity levels high, stay up to date with your vaccinations – including boosters.
 This will lower your chances of getting very sick from COVID-19 and ending up in hospital.